airpair/git-powered-collaborative-blogging/post.md

 ### 1.2 In this post

-**Section 1** covers a birds eye view of what we're doing. **Section 2** explores philophical and practical discussion on why we and developers at large needed a Git powered community blog-like system.
-In **Section 3** I'll describe what our implementation looks like and how we pieced it together.
+**Section 1** covers a birds why care and how to start. **Section 2** explores philophical and practical discussion on why we and developers at large needed a Git powered collaborative blogging system.
+In **Section 3** I'll describe our implementation and how we pieced it together.
 Finally, **Section 4** will summarise what we hope to achieve and lead into our ***$100,000 Writing Competition***.

 ### 1.3 Social Authoring.
 What's in it for you?

-Here's some pros we'll explore in more depth, further down:
+Here's some pros we'll explore in more depth further down:

 **For readers**